-The UBC Vancouver Student Housing Supplement Grant provides one-time additional funding of up to $2,200 to support living costs for students starting their first winter session at UBC.
+The UBC Vancouver Student Housing Supplement Grant is a one-time grant of up to $2,700 that supports living costs for students starting their first winter session at UBC.
 To be eligible, you must be living in UBC-managed housing designated for first-year students.
-This program is meant to support students who wish to attend UBC and participate in the residence experience.
+The program is meant to support students who wish to attend UBC and participate in the residence experience.

 Student Housing Supplement Grant